Ampedeath/youtube-grid-fix/README.md

 3. **Tampermonkey will automatically prompt you to Install.**

+> ### Note: if you just installed Tampermonkey, you must allow it to use user scripts.
+> 1. Go to Extensions Management
+> 2. Find Tampermonkey and click "Details"
+> 3. Enable "Allow user scripts"

 ## How to Change Videos per Row

 After installing the script, open the Tampermonkey menu.